OpenAPITools/openapi-generator/samples/client/petstore/java/resteasy/docs/StoreApi.md

 Find purchase order by ID

-For valid response try integer IDs with value &gt;&#x3D; 1 and &lt;&#x3D; 10.
+For valid response try integer IDs with value &lt;&#x3D; 5 or &gt; 10.
 Other values will generated exceptions

 ### Example
 ```java